THOMASELOVE/500-classes-2024/project/proposal2.md

 *"Control"* |
 *Covariates* |
 *Data Source* |
 *Also...* | This wasn't actually the time for the Project Update.
 That comes on April 2.
 I'm grateful for the effort, though.
+Hala has responded in detail to several of Leila's comments already on Canvas, and thanks for that.
-*Leila's <br /> Comments* |
+*Leila's <br /> Comments* | Interesting study, nice diagrams.
+What is the time frame in which you are evaluating the occurrence of the outcomes of interest?
+Would time to event outcomes be helpful here instead of looking at them as binary?
+Any collaborators?

 [Back to Top](#table-of-contents)